lucasmartins/mailcannon/Readme.md

 MailCannon
 ==========

-Although this is a **WORK IN PROGRESS**, we're getting great results on **production** at [Resultados Digitais](http://resultadosdigitais.com.br/).
+Although this is a **WORK IN PROGRESS**, we're getting great results at **production** environments.

-This Gem relies heavily on both [Sidekiq](https://github.com/mperham/sidekiq) and Celluloid Gems, you are encouraged to use it anywhere with Ruby (a http interface is on the Roadmap ).
+This Gem relies heavily on [Sidekiq](https://github.com/mperham/sidekiq), you are encouraged to use it anywhere with Ruby (a http interface is on the Roadmap ).
+You REALLY should buy [Sidekiq's Pro](http://sidekiq.org/pro/) license for serious deployments, check it out.

 This Gem provides a worker ready for deploy cooked with [MongoDB](http://www.mongodb.org/) + [Mongoid](https://github.com/mongoid/mongoid) + [Sidekiq](https://github.com/mperham/sidekiq) + [Rubinius](http://rubini.us/) (feel free to use on MRI and jRuby as well).